 Our teams are trained in advanced lighting, technical and sound techniques and have the best service providers to offer the latest technological innovations, such as augmented reality, 3D holographic projection…..The implementation of 2 and 3D layout plans allow you to develop the most innovative projects !

 The team at the C.I.D will go out of its way to help meet your requirements !
 Our customers praise our friendly, reactive and efficient project managers, as well as the technical experts and all the staff who are dedicated to your event.
-The catering staff propose lunches, coffee-breaks, and themed cocktail parties which are adapted to your budget and who also propose local produce.

 Internet Explorer n'est pas compatible avec le site du C.I.D